snap-one/docs-driverworks-fundamentals/source/includes/15_composerpro_interface_into_the_sdk/_5-COLORSELECTOR.md

 <img src="images/15_5-04.png"/>

 The Test `COLOR_SELECTOR` under Actions works in a similar manner as it does under properties.
 To assign a color, click on the Test Color Selector block which displays the currently assigned color.
 Selecting the box will display the color selection palette and a color can be selected as in the previous example.
 This creates an Action with a color assignment that can be used in system programming.
-For example: “When this button is pressed set led color to green.”
+For example: “When this button is pressed, set led color to green.”